Our 7-12 ACE Classes

 We then connect those interests to possible college majors, careers, and academic opportunities, helping students begin to see a clear direction for high school.

-Build a Strong Profile for College with guidance towards projects and extracurriculars that shine.
+Build a Strong Profile for College with Guidance Towards Projects and Extracurriculars that Shine.

-Competitive colleges are not looking for students who simply join many activities.
+Competitive colleges are not looking for students who simply participate in many activities.
 They look for students who show curiosity, initiative, and leadership.
+In this workshop, Acers learn how to build experiences that truly reflect their interests, show effort, and display growth, such as:

-• leadership roles and student organizations
+leadership roles and student organizations

-• academic competitions or research opportunities
+academic competitions or research opportunities

-• independent projects or community initiatives
+independent projects or community initiatives

-• volunteer work or internships
+volunteer work or internships

-Over time, these experiences help students build something colleges value greatly — a clear and powerful story about their passions and goals.
+Over time, these experiences help students build something colleges value greatly — a clear and powerful story about their passions, work ethic, and goals.
+As students gain experiences, we also help them reflect on how those experiences can shape their college essays and personal statements.

-Understand College Admissions for full confidence and satisfaction during the application process.
+Understand College Admissions for Full Confidence and Satisfaction During the Application Process.

 Since 2009, Ace Academy has worked closely with students and paid careful attention to each student’s strengths and challenges through bi-yearly assessments and monthly goals.
 Because we know our students well, we can guide them personally as they grow through high school.